 Factors that contribute to SAPS development include the following6:

 - Repetitive shoulder or hand/wrist movement at work

 - Having to use lots of strength or prolonged strength in the arms while at work

 - High psycho-social workloads.
 This includes factors such as a lot of pressure at work, poor job satisfaction and poor social support from family/friends.

 The most important treatment option for patients with SAPS, when there is no muscle tear, is physiotherapy.
 This will include:

 - massage / myofascial release6.

-There is an option for surgery should physiotherapy fail, but there are many studies which show that surgery followed by physio is no more beneficial than physio alone 4, 6.
+There is an option for surgery should physiotherapy fail, but there are many studies that show that surgery followed by physio is no more beneficial than physio alone.
+4, 6

 This article was submitted by Wendy Snyders, Associate Manager at the Tygervalley Practice.
 If you have questions about shoulder pain, contact Wendy or any of the Lamberti Physiotherapy physios by using our handy appointment form.